 No matter what form your request takes, you should follow the procedures below to submit a request.
-Requests may be submitted via email, in letter format, by fax, or electronically at www.foia.gov.
+Requests may be submitted via email, in letter format, by fax, or electronically at foiaonline.gov.
 A verbal request for a record will not be accepted, nor will questions in a FOIA request be answered.

-1. To begin, start by stating "this is a Freedom of Information Act request."
+1. To begin, start by stating "This is a Freedom of Information Act request."

 2. Describe the specific record(s) you are seeking with enough detail so that a knowledgeable official of the activity may locate the record with a reasonable amount of effort.
 Such detail should include descriptive information of the document(s) sought, date of document (if known), if unknown then the approximate time-frame to be searched or a description of the event/incident, etc. Because most Navy records are not retained permanently, the more information you can provide, the better chance there is to determine if the records still exist and where they may be.
 The FOIA clearly states that records must exist at the time the request is submitted to be considered.